psfblair/datomic_gen_server/README.md

         end

   2. You will need to install the Clojure leiningen build tool in order to build the Clojure jar with which the application communicates.
-Then, in the `priv/datomic_gen_server_peer` directory, run
+The `mix compile` task includes running `lein uberjar` in the `priv/datomic_gen_server_peer`

-        lein uberjar
+     directory, and `mix clean` will remove the `target` subdirectory of that directory.

   3. You may want to configure the default timeout values in the config.exs file, which control the default amount of time the application waits for the JVM